Ehtisham789/kivrosolutions_tasks/README.md

 ### 2\.
 Task 3: Interactive To-Do List Application

 This project is a functional, standalone **To-Do List Manager** application.
-It serves as a practical demonstration of JavaScript's ability to handle application state, user input, and DOM manipulation for dynamic content updates.
+It serves as a practical demonstration of JavaScript ability to handle application state, user input, and DOM manipulation for dynamic content updates.

 | Detail | Value |
 | :--- | :--- |